JIMOHMA/Inventory_System/README.md

 - [x] *Delete* - Delete any given record from the inventory, and update the database
 ![Delete](imgs/DeleteImage.PNG "Delete")
 ![Delete&Confirm](imgs/DeleteConfirm.PNG "Confirm Deletion")

+### Storage and Database
+The database feature is a simple Write, Read, Update, and Delete to/from a text file.
+This could be further developed into using SQlite, MongoDB or any other SQL Database system